-- Facebook prohibits use of bots to collect information and to post status updates.
+- Facebook prohibits the use of bots to collect information and to post status updates.
 The second part again is ambiguous as people use methods to schedule status updates.
 Using software to collect others’ data is offensive and unethical.
-It will lead to banning of the Facebook account through which, the bots are accessing Facebook.
+It will attract banning of the Facebook account through which, the bots are accessing Facebook.

 - Using Facebook for illegal marketing purposes is prohibited.
 One such example is multi-level marketing schemes.
-In other words, Facebook should not be used with intention to con people and users engaged in such activities will be banned.
+In other words, you should not use Facebook with the intention to con people.
+Anyone who is engaged in such activities will be banned.

 - Phishing attempts will also lead to banning of concerned account.

 - Usage of hate speech, pornography, threats etc. is not acceptable and may lead to a ban of the concerned Facebook account.
-Similarly, users engaged in harassing, bullying and stalking others will be banned.
+Similarly, if users engage in harassing, bullying, and stalking, they will be in trouble as well.

 - In case you are running any promotions or contests on Facebook, you should not try to reflect that Facebook is part of that campaign.
 You need to tell your audience that it is you and not Facebook that is involved in the promotion.
 In short, you should not try to misuse Facebook’s goodwill to your benefit.